How to List Your Commercial Contractor Business in This Provider Network

 Scenario A — Single-state specialty trade contractor

-A licensed commercial electrician operating exclusively in Ohio submits a listing under commercial electrical contractor services.
-The listing reflects Ohio licensure, a single geographic market, and a service description limited to commercial electrical work.
+A licensed commercial electrician operating exclusively in Ohio submits a provider under commercial electrical contractor services.
+The provider reflects Ohio licensure, a single geographic market, and a service description limited to commercial electrical work.
 No secondary categories apply unless the firm also performs low-voltage or fire alarm work, in which case commercial fire protection contractor services may be added as a secondary category.

 Scenario B — Multi-state general contractor

-A general contractor licensed in Texas, Arizona, and Nevada performing office build-out and tenant improvement projects submits a listing under general contractors — commercial services with secondary placement under office build-out contractor services.
+A general contractor licensed in Texas, Arizona, and Nevada performing office build-out and tenant improvement projects submits a provider under general contractors — commercial services with secondary placement under office build-out contractor services.
 All 3 state licenses are documented.
-The geographic footprint field reflects all 3 states, expanding the listing's visibility to project owners searching within those markets.
+The geographic footprint field reflects all 3 states, expanding the provider's visibility to project owners searching within those markets.

 Scenario C — Design-build firm with sector specialization